 What is the impact of this project?

-Why the CBTN request is important to this project?
+Why is the CBTN request important to this project?

 The Children's Brain Tumor Network contributed to this project by providing cerebral spinal fluid samples.

 Johns Hopkins MedicineJoined on

-Medulloblastomas comprise the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
+Medulloblastomas comprises the vast majority of pediatric embryonal tumors and by definition arise in the posterior fossa, where they constitute approximately 40% of all posterior fossa tumors.
 Other forms of embryonal tumors each make up 2% or less of all childhood brain tumors.The clinical feature